ludovicdmt/t9_ssvep/README.md

 ====

 Python scripts of a Brain Computer Interface (BCI) using SSVEP stimuli to operate a T9 (11 classes).
 The online (synchronous) classification relies on [TRCA](https://ieeexplore.ieee.org/document/7904641).
 The GUI is using Psychopy<sup>3</sup>.
+It was developped in the [Human-Factors department](https://personnel.isae-supaero.fr/neuroergonomie-et-facteurs-humains-dcas?lang=en) of ISAE-Supaero (France) by the team under the supervision of [Frédéric Dehais](https://personnel.isae-supaero.fr/frederic-dehais/).

 ## Contents